V. Policies and Procedures

 The student wishes to take more than

-• 14 credits in a twelve-week session
+• 14 credits in a fourteen-week session

 • 6 credits in summer school